riddhimanrana/riddhimanrana/README.md

   <img alt="Riddhiman Rana Banner" src="./banners/riddhimanrana-light.png">
 </picture>

-I'm a high school freshman with a strong passion for competitive programming and modern web development.
-I'm particularly interested in creating technology that solves real-world problems and aspire to become an entrepreneur in the future.
+I'm a high school freshman with a strong passion for competitive programming and web development.
+I'm interested in creating technology that solves real-world problems and aspire to become an entrepreneur in the future.

 ## What Do I Do?